JonathanBallard/Coding-Dojo-Group-Project/README.md

 - /portal page which requires the creator code/password in order to enter videos or stream
 - Each user has a /stats page where they can see how much money they've earned through time and through tips
 - Each /stream page has a chat room
+- Do we want each video to have its own password?
+Or should uploaded videos be passworded at all?

 ## TODO: Backlog